This guide discusses how to troubleshoot, maintain and upgrade your Kill Bill CloudFormation (CFN) installation.

 Here PRIVATE_KEY is the pathname where you have stored the private key that was downloaded when you generated your key pair, and INSTANCE_IP is the IPV4 address described earlier.
 The private key will not work unless its access controls are set to readable by the owner only.

-On Windows versions before Windows 10, you may need to download a program called PuTTY to enable ssh
+On Windows versions before Windows 10, you may need to download a program called PuTTY to enable ssh.
+On Windows 10 and 11, ssh is available but may need to be activated through the Settings screen.

-The first time you login, you will see a warning message asking if you want to add this host to your list of hosts.
-You should answer yes
+The first time you log in, you will see a warning message asking if you want to add this host to your list of hosts.
+You should answer yes.

 You will now be able to explore your instance and perform various configuration and maintenance tasks.
 Be careful, because you automatically have root (su) privileges.
-To exit from your login, type exit
+To exit from your login, type exit.

-It is a good idea to remove the extra security rule when you have no need to login.
+4. Remove the extra security rule when you have no need to login.

 Troubleshooting